Category Archives: MICROSOFT

 Taking Initiative

-While working on the App developer publishing platform, I was curious to publish my Windows App and better understand the customer pain points.
-I contacted a developer, and we agreed to build “Oscar’s Adventure,” a children’s learning app for ages 3-6.
-We successfully designed, created, and published the app in less than a month.
-Going through the process helped me to understand the customer journey to help influence product decisions since I was a customer, too.
+While working on the App developer publishing platform, I was curious about publishing my Windows app and better understanding the customer pain points.
+I contacted a developer, and we agreed to build Oscar’s Adventure, a children’s learning app for ages 3-6.
+We successfully designed, built, and published the app in less than a month.
+The process helped me understand the customer journey, enabling me to influence product decisions since I was a customer.

 Oscar Sketches – Some early concept sketches of Oscar the Otter to the final .svg variations.